Funding4HomeCare

 Before you can even think about submitting a claim, your agency has to be properly credentialed by Medicaid.
 This process is notoriously slow and complicated.
 While payers might tell you it takes 30 to 90 days, the reality for many agencies is a grueling wait time of six to 12 months.
 During this long period, you can’t legally bill for the services you’re already providing, which creates a massive financial hole right from the start.
 These credentialing delays mean you’re spending money on caregiver salaries and operational costs without any income to offset it, putting immediate and intense pressure on your cash reserves.

-Common Paperwork and Documentation Errors
+Avoiding Common Paperwork & Documentation Errors

 Even a tiny mistake on a claim form can send it right to the back of the line.
 Each state and payer has its own unique set of rules, and keeping them all straight is a major challenge for any agency.
 Simple errors like an incorrect patient ID number, a mismatched service code, or a missing signature are all it takes to trigger an immediate denial.
 Effective home care billing is all about prevention.
 It’s far less work to double-check every detail before you send a claim than it is to get tangled up in a lengthy denial and appeals process.
 Taking a few extra minutes to ensure all your documentation is perfect can save you weeks, or even months, of waiting for payment.